transmutrix/sat-ts/README.md

 ## About

-SAT.js is a simple JavaScript library for performing collision detection (and projection-based collision response) of simple 2D shapes.
+SAT.ts is a simple TypeScript library for performing collision detection (and projection-based collision response) of simple 2D shapes.
 It uses the [Separating Axis Theorem](http://en.wikipedia.org/wiki/Hyperplane_separation_theorem) (hence the name)

 It supports detecting collisions between:
  - Circles (using Voronoi Regions.)